 Now, take your cacio e pepe, and add some guanciale (cured pork cheek).
 Boom!
 Now you have a completely different dish called rigatoni alla gricia.
 Out of all the classic Roman pasta dishes, this one is probably the least well-known.
 Like cacio e pepe, the technique is definitely important but another important aspect is the ingredients.
 Because there are so few, these ingredients cannot be substituted.
-Only the best of the best in terms of pork cheek, Pecorino Romano, black pepper, and pasta can make this pleasant dish.
+Only the best of the best in terms of pork cheek, Pecorino Romano, black pepper, and pasta can make this amazing dish.

 Rigatoni alla carbonara

 Another classic Roman pasta dish is carbonara.
 This is probably a dish you’re familiar with, but it’s amazing how similar it is to the previous dishes mentioned above.
 Take your rigatoni alla gricia and add some egg — voila!
 You have carbonara.

 Beyond these pasta staples, there are some great seafood pasta dishes to try.
 Our last dinner in Rome was at Hostaria Costanza.
 This restaurant is famous for its variety of seafood dishes, so we started off with some octopus carpaccio.
 As for our ‘mains’, I opted for the tagliolini ai frutti di mare (pasta with seafood), which was absolutely delicious.
 Victor had the tonnarelli vongole e zucchine (pasta with courgette/zucchini and clams).
 Both were delicious and a nice change from the classic Roman pasta dishes (though seriously, you have to try them all).

-Rome is also a great place some delicious, filling, amazing street food.
+Rome is also a great place for some delicious, filling, amazing street food.
 Shops called friggitorie are common throughout Italy and they offer all sorts of fried goodies.

 One of the best Rome street foods is supplí, which are balls of rice/risotto.
 They are quite similar to Sicilian arancini but also offer all these great flavours.
 For some classic supplí, there is no better spot than Supplizio.